jeffreylloydbrown/ProgrammingReactiveSystems/actorbintree/README.md

 - The grader verifies that enough Actors are created when inserting elements.

 - The grader also verifies that enough Actors are stopped in response to a GC command (i.e. for those elements that were previously marked removed from the set).

+### Note on IntelliJ

+If you decide to use LoggingReceive (as shown in the lectures) and you use IntelliJ, add _-Dakka.loglevel=DEBUG -Dakka.actor.debug.receive=on_ to the _VM Options_ field of the Run Configuration, not to the _Program arguments_ field.

 ### How to submit